Get out of the classroom and into the real world through this semester-long fellows program.

 "My favorite thing about the fellowship was being part of a small, tight-knit cohort." -Spring 2016 Fellow

-Students of all majors can apply to be Peacebuilding Fellows, although we strongly recommend that you take at least one CONF course first.
+Students of all majors can apply to be Peacebuilding Fellows, although we strongly recommend that you complete at least one CONF course as a prerequisite.

 To apply, you must:

 - Complete at least 45 college credits by the start of your program.

 - Submit a résumé and short answers to the three questions that follow (300 words maximum).
 This can be submitted via email to firstname.lastname@example.org with the subject line peacebuilding fellows application.

 Why are you interested in the Peacebuilding Fellows Program?
 What do you hope to gain from the experience?

 What unique qualities, experience, or strengths would you bring to the Fellowship?